g3n/g3nd/README.md

 `>g3nd geometry.box`

-To check the maximum FPS rate (frames per second) of your system for any demo, run G3ND with the option `-interval 0`.
+The G3ND windows shows the current FPS rate (frames per second) of your system for any demo, and also the maximum potential FPS rate.
-Note that at least one core of your system CPU will run at 100% utilization.
-The FPS will be lower when the screen is maximized or full.

 # Creating a new demo/test